Modalities/ml_filter/documentation/data_format.md

 [...]
 ```
 After indexation, we leverage the index files to sample the raw data.
 The output of the sampling pipeline is a folder structure that mirrors the raw data folder structure, with the sampled JSON documents stored in the JSONL files.
-Note that due to the nature sampling, it can happen that some files are not sampled.
+Note that due to the nature of sampling, it can happen that some files are not sampled.